Asymptomatic Community Testing for people without Covid-19 symptoms

 Pharmacy Collect service

 You can collect 7 weeks’ worth of tests (2 boxes for adults, or 4 boxes for a family) to use at home from community testing sites near where you live.
-Please note that some of these sites operate as symptomatic testing sites in the morning, so please check the opening times.
+Please check the opening times carefully.
 Find a test site here.

 Order free test kits for home delivery